moonshot-nagayama-pj/public-documents/timing-regimes/timing-regimes-in-quantum-networks.md

 Photon emission is fundamentally a __non-deterministic__ process, owing to the Heisenberg uncertainty principle $\Delta E \Delta t \geq \hbar/2$.
 Following our disciussion in Section A.3 (Spectral distinguishability), it is desirable for the emitted photons to be spectrally pure, which corresponds to small $\Delta E$.
 This on the other hand results in a large uncertainty of the emission time, given by $\Delta t$.
-Therefore, even if the two remote nodes commence their atom excitation procedure in a perfectly synchronized fashion, they will likely emit their photons at slightly different times, leading to photon emission time jitter, and finite difference of arrival $\tau$ at the BSA.
+Therefore, even if the two remote nodes commence their atom excitation procedure in a perfectly synchronized fashion, they will likely emit their photons at slightly different times, leading to photon emission time jitter, $J_{\text{emission}}$, and finite difference of arrival $\tau$ at the BSA.

 The amount of emission time jitter depends on the physical system used to implement the emissive memory.
 For example, recent trapped ions experiment [3] characterized the emission probability as a function of time, leading to a Poissonian distribution with standard deviation of approximately 10 $\mu\text{s}$.